Karthi-DStech/CNN-for-Predicting-Attachment-Level-of-Bacteria/README.md

     - `utils.py`:  This file contains scripts for various utility functions used in the GAN project.
     - `weights_init.py`: This file contains scripts for weight initialization functions for the GAN architecture.

-- `train.py`: Script for training the model without TensorBoard logging.
+- `train.py`: Script for training the model.
 - `call_methods.py`: This file contains scripts for dynamically creating models, networks, datasets, and data loaders based on provided names and options.